Pulp capping: Calcium hydroxide cement

-Calcium hydroxide (CaOH) is an organo-metallic cement that was introduced into dentistry in the early twentieth century and there have since been many advantages to this material described in much of the available literature.
-CaOH has a high antimicrobial activity which has been shown to be outstanding.
-In one experiment conducted by Stuart et al. (1991), bacteria-inoculated root canals of extracted human teeth were treated with CaOH for 1 hour against a control group with no treatment and the results yielded 64-100% reductions in all viable bacteria.
-CaOH also has a high pH and high solubility, thus it readily leaches into the surrounding tissues.
-This alkaline environment created around the cement has been suggested to give beneficial irritancy to pulpal tissues and stimulates dentine regeneration.
-One study further demonstrated that CaOH causes release of growth factors TGF-B1 and bioactive molecules from the dentine matrix which induces the formation of dentine bridges.
+Calcium hydroxide (Ca(OH)2) is an organo-metallic cement that was introduced into dentistry in the early twentieth century and there have since been many advantages to this material described in much of the available literature.
+Ca(OH)2 has a high antimicrobial activity which has been shown to be outstanding.
+In one experiment conducted by Stuart et al. (1991), bacteria-inoculated root canals of extracted human teeth were treated with Ca(OH)2 for one hour against a control group with no treatment and the results yielded 64–100% reductions in all viable bacteria.
+Ca(OH)2 also has a high pH and high solubility; thus, it readily leaches into the surrounding tissues.
+This alkaline environment created around the cement has been suggested to give beneficial irritancy to pulpal tissues and stimulates dentin regeneration.
+One study further demonstrated that Ca(OH)2 causes release of growth factors TGF-B1 and bioactive molecules from the dentin matrix which induces the formation of dentin bridges.

-CaOH does however have significant disadvantages.
+Ca(OH)2 does, however, have significant disadvantages.
 The set cement has low compressive strength and cannot withstand or support condensation of a restoration.
-It is thus good practice to place a stronger separate lining material (e.g. glass ionomer or resin-modified glass ionomer) over CaOH before packing the final restorative material.
-CaOH cement is not adhesive to tooth tissues and thus does not provide a coronal seal.
-In pulp perfusion studies, CaOH has shown to insufficiently seal all dentinal tubules, and presence of tunnel defects (patent communications within reparative dentine connecting pulp and exposure sites) indicate a potential for microleakage when CaOH is used.
-It is suggested that an adhesive coronal restoration be used above the CaOH lining to provide adequate coronal seal.
+It is thus good practice to place a stronger separate lining material (e.g. glass ionomer or resin-modified glass ionomer) over Ca(OH)2 before packing the final restorative material.
+Ca(OH)2 cement is not adhesive to tooth tissues and thus does not provide a coronal seal.
+In pulp perfusion studies, Ca(OH)2 has shown to insufficiently seal all dentinal tubules, and presence of tunnel defects (patent communications within reparative dentin connecting pulp and exposure sites) indicate a potential for microleakage when Ca(OH)2 is used.
+It is suggested that an adhesive coronal restoration be used above the Ca(OH)2 lining to provide adequate coronal seal.

 Because of its many advantageous properties and long-standing success in clinical use, it has been used as a control material in multiple experiments with pulp capping agents over the years and is considered the gold standard dental material for direct pulp capping to date.